 On recommendation of the major school, a regular graduate student may transfer up to 12 hours toward a graduate degree or certificate of at least 36 hours, 9 hours toward a degree or certificate of at least 33 hours, and 6 hours toward a degree or certificate of at least 30 hours.

-A student in the Master of Fine Arts in Writing program may transfer 12-16 hours from another low-residency Master of Fine Arts in Writing program if the semester was completed satisfactorily.
-The student may transfer 12-16 hours from a traditional Master of Fine Arts in Writing program if the program director determines that the course work completed is equivalent to the work completed in a term at Spalding.
+A student in the Master of Fine Arts in Writing program may transfer 12-15 hours from another low-residency Master of Fine Arts in Writing program if the semester was completed satisfactorily.
+The student may transfer 12-15 hours from a traditional Masters or Master of Fine Arts in Writing program if the chair or associate program director determines that the course work completed is equivalent to the work completed in a semester at Spalding.

 A student in the Master of Social Work program who has completed the social work foundation courses in another accredited social work program may transfer up to 18 credit hours of course work plus practicum hours.